flruee/MAP/what_to_handle.md

     * create Validator node with stash account.
     * connect Validator node to validatorPool of era.
     * use `staking(Rewarded)` event to get the nominator addresses and their reward for era.
-    * create Nominator node and connect it to account (check if stash or not).
+    * create Nominator node and cgonnect it to account (check if stash or not).
     * connect Nominator and Validator Node.

 #